privacyguides/privacyguides.org/includes/abbreviations.en.md

 *[CLI]: Command Line Interface
 *[CSV]: Comma-Separated Values
-*[CVE]: Common Vulnerabilities and Exposures *[DNSSEC]: Domain Name System Security Extensions *[DNS]: Domain Name System
+*[CVE]: Common Vulnerabilities and Exposures
+*[Digital Legacy]: Digital Legacy refers to features that allow you to give other people access to your data when you die *[DNSSEC]: Domain Name System Security Extensions *[DNS]: Domain Name System
 *[DoH]: DNS over HTTPS